-We first review (Section 2.) the main evaluation efforts in MT and in software engineering (ISO/IEC standards).
-Then we define our main theoretical stance, i.e., the need for two taxonomies, one relating the context of use (analyzed in Section 3.) to the quality characteristics, the other relating the quality characteristics to the metrics (Section 4.).
-In Section 5. we provide a brief overview of these taxonomies, together with a view on their dissemination and use.
-We finally outline (Section 6.) our perspectives on current and future developments.
+We first review (Section 2) the main evaluation efforts in MT and in software engineering (ISO/IEC standards).
+Then we describe the need for two taxonomies, one relating the context of use (analyzed in Section 3) to the quality characteristics, the other relating the quality characteristics to the metrics.
+In Section 4 we provide a brief overview of these taxonomies, together with a view on their dissemination and use.
+We finally outline (Section 5) our perspectives on current and future developments.